gbraad-apps/gauth/README.md

 To self-host a version of this application you can do so by just serving the files using Apache or nginx.
 For easy deployment, there is also a server.js node application which can be hosted from a nodejs 0.10-based container.
 This has been tested on Heroku/Dokku and OpenShift.

+An experimental package for deployment on a local machine is availabe from [packager.io](https://packager.io/gh/gbraad/gauth/).

 Authors
 -------